 - [10:30] Using silent debates to practice writing counterclaims

 - [13:20] Looking for more great resources and teacher support?
 Join the EB Teacher’s Club family.
-Get on the waitlist here.
+Request an invite here.

 Join Caitlin and Jessica next time as they welcome Melissa Kruse from Reading and Writing Haven, as she talks about why she doesn’t use reading logs with students.